 PERT, short for Project Evaluation and Review Technique, is a popular project management tool used to represent, schedule and coordinate tasks involved in a project.
 In a PERT chart, tasks are represented as a network of nodes.
 The direction of connectors among tasks indicate the sequence of tasks.

-The figure above shows an example of PERT Chart that shows the major, high level development activities in a software project.
+This PERT Chart example shows an example of PERT Chart that shows the major, high level development activities in a software project.
 It consists of three major components:

 Lane: A lane organizes and categorizes tasks into a group associated with a concept such as a phase or a person.